How to Strike Off A Company From Companies House

 Striking off a company is the same as dissolution

 To be struck off is not the same as being wound up or put into liquidation.
 As such, it should not be used as an alternative way of closing the company if the business is insolvent.
 See this page to check if your company is insolvent.

-A company can only be struck off the companies register if the business is solvent, i.e. has no debts that cannot be paid, and no one objects.
+A company can only be struck off the Companies House register if the business is solvent, i.e. has no debts that cannot be paid, and no one objects.
 The procedures are laid down in the Companies Act 2006.
-A limited company can request to be struck off provided the following are the case:
+A limited company can apply to be struck off provided the following are the case:

 - The company has not traded for 3 months

 - The company's name has not changed in the last 3 months

 - There is no legal action against the company

 - The company, in the last 3 months, disposed for value of property or rights that, immediately before ceasing to be in business or trade, it held for disposal or gain in the normal course of that business or trade.